Ah Boys to Men: Themes

-The main theme of Ah Boys to Men is conscription in Singapore, a popular topic amongst Singaporeans.
+The main theme of this film is National service in Singapore, a popular topic amongst Singaporeans.
 In conjunction with the Ministry of Defence's 2012 NS45 campaign, From Fathers to Sons, it is meant to commemorate the 45th anniversary of Singapore's National Service.
 Emotional issues that recruits experience for a long period of time, such as not being able to be that in touch with relatives are tackled in part one.
 It also pokes fun into many infamous incidents related to the Singapore Army by parodying these events.
-Derek Elley of Film Business Asia claims that the driving factor of Ah Boys to Men, National Service, is just a metaphor for the strict life in Singapore.
+Derek Elley of Film Business Asia claims that the driving factor of this film, National Service, is just a metaphor for the strict life in Singapore.
 The second part focuses more on the unity of the protagonists, as well as tapping more on hot social topics like foreign talent in Singapore.
 It gave "a stronger story than its predecessor", and had a "more meaty" drama aspect, according to Jack Neo.
 Other themes for part two include "[...] sacrifice, love, family and patriotism".

 Production

 Development

 Ah Boys to Men is Jack Neo's first military-themed film, as well as his "most ambitious project so far" according to himself.
 Neo had wanted to shoot a military-themed film since his recruit days after being influenced by Taiwanese army films, but could not find the right opportunity.
-Neo was originally approached by the Ministry of Defence (MINDEF) to edit footages from the 2010 documentary Every Singaporean Son into a film.
+Neo was originally approached by MINDEF to edit footages from the 2010 documentary Every Singaporean Son into a film.
 After much deliberation, Neo decided to not use the footage and instead write a brand new script.
 The production received the full support from MINDEF to shoot the film; they were provided access to vehicles, equipment and weapons as well as on-site consultants.
 Neo did not accept financial funding from MINDEF as he wanted to retain full control of the creative process.
 The film was funded under the Media Development Authority’s Production Assistance grant, and by investors and sponsors, some of which included Toast Box, Bee Cheng Hiang and KPMG.

 Research for the film alone took around two and a half months.
 Neo said the decision to break the film into two parts was made after the distributors told him to keep the films 100 minutes in length, as any longer and it would have been more expensive and difficult to schedule.

 With a budget of S$3 million, Ah Boys to Men is Singapore's most expensive film.